This 5-Minute Arm Workout with Dumbbells Fits Into Any Schedule

 Rear Fly to Press Back

-Next, press arms back by hips, with palms still facing up.
+D. Press arms back by hips, with palms still facing up.
 Lower arms.
-That’s one rep. Do 10 reps and then repeat on opposite side.
+That’s one rep.